The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Discussion

 The diversity of quenching timescales we see in this sample suggest that these galaxies are being quenched by different processes.
 Studying the cold gas reservoirs in conjunction with the SFHs of quenching galaxies may shed light on quenching mechanisms.
 A simple explanation for slow quenching is gas starvation.
 In the local Universe, cutting off the supply of cold gas to galaxies may result in quenching timescales on the order of several Gyr \citep{Schawinski2014, Peng2015}.
 There is evidence that AGN activity may shorten quenching times \citep{Wright2019}, so a plausible explanation for our rapidly quenched galaxies ($\tau_{\text{q1}}<500$) is gas exhaustion from a major starburst coupled with AGN feedback. \cite{Belli2019} find that galaxies that quench rapidly likely undergo a compaction event (i.e., a rapid buildup of a dense stellar core) due to their compact sizes and spheroidal morphologies followed by quenching due to gas exhaustion and stellar feedback.
 Compaction events may be triggered by processes such as major or minor mergers, counter-rotating streams, or tidal-compressions that result in an inflow episode \citep{Zolotov2015}.
 Our sample also has compact spheroidal galaxies with a median effective radius of $1.1$ kpc and a median Sérsic index of $n=3.6$ (Maltby et al. in prep), suggesting many of our galaxies have undergone compaction events prior to quenching.

 We do not see a trend with the quenching time scales and stellar mass, possibly due to our small sample size.
-Looking at galaxies that are passive at $z=0$ in the EAGLE simulation, \citet{Wright2019} find that there is a negative correlation between quenching timescales and mass at $\log \textrm{M}_*/\textrm{M}_\odot > 9.7$, although the environment of the galaxy likely also plays a role. \citet{Taylor23} suggest that the environment could have an effect on quenching out to $z\sim2$.
-It is possible that environmental effects are playing a role, but we defer a more detailed investigation of this to future work.
+Looking at galaxies that are passive at $z=0$ in the EAGLE simulation, \citet{Wright2019} find that there is a negative correlation between quenching timescales and mass at $\log \textrm{M}_*/\textrm{M}_\odot > 9.7$, although the environment of the galaxy likely also plays a role. \citet{Peng2010} proposes that there are two distinct processes which can quench galaxies up to $z\sim1$, “mass quenching” and “environment quenching”.
+While we defer a detailed analysis of the environments of our sample of galaxies to a future study, \citet{Taylor23} find that at a given stellar mass and redshift, denser environments have higher quenching rates out to at least $z\sim 2$.
+However, since mass quenching is thought to be more important at $\log \textrm{M}_*/\textrm{M}_\odot > 10.2$, possibly due to feedback mechanisms linked to star formation or AGN activity \citep{Peng2010}, the environment alone is unlikely to be the primary driver of quenching in our sample.